Posted in History, Schools, Then and Now

 Stephens Family papers, MS 5, African American Museum & Library at Oakland, Oakland Public Library.
 Oakland, California

-The restaurant soon became the dining rendezvous of the ultra-fashionable folk of the city and gave lucrative employment to young African American men and women.
+The restaurant soon became the dining rendezvous of the city’s ultra-fashionable folk and provided lucrative employment to young African American men and women.

 California Eagle Dec 1930